 Germans like to do things themselves.
 And they are really proud of that.
 They love this huge hardware stores built to have everything you might need to fix or build your own house.
 We learned that if you want something well done, you have to do it yourself.
 And everyone of those big hardware stores needs to have a currywurst stand in front of it.

-Have you ever been to a art opening when an old naked guy walks in?
-It happened to us and we were the only people there that seems bothered with that.
+Have you ever been to an art opening when an old naked guy walks in?
+It happened to us, and we were the only people there that seem bothered with that.
 It seems that Berlin is more comfortable with nudity than Brazil and that thought is kind of weird for us.
 The nudity can also happen in the subway, in the park…

 Germans have a bizarre sense of humor that needs to be studied further.
 It might be something with the way that the language goes.
 It might be the cultural background of the country.
 Whatever it is, Germans have a weird sense of humor that might be considered funny to some people.
 Not to us.
 It happens.
 Sorry about that.

 We never cared about chocolate before moving to Berlin.
-But, nowadays, we kind of embraced the love they have for cake, biscuits and everything else that might be sweet.
+But, nowadays, we embraced the love they have for cake, biscuits and everything else that might be sweet.

 In Berlin, it is cheaper to buy a bottle of beer than a bottle of water.
 With this in mind, you have to understand that people seem to know how to drink around here.

 We used to get easily offended by how straight forward the people here in Berlin can be when they are talking to us.
-Germans seem to have no time for any amenities when it comes to tell the truth.
-They are frank in a way that might seem harsh but this is the way they do it.
-If you want to cut the crap and listen to the truth, talk to somebody in Berlin and they will tell you everything you never heard before.
+Germans seem to have no time for any amenities when it comes, to telling the truth.
+They are frank in a way that might seem harsh, but this is the way they do it.
+If you want to cut the crap and listen to the truth, talk to somebody in Berlin, and they will tell you everything you never heard before.
 They could develop a service for this.

 Germans seem to have no problem in staring people right into their soul.
 And they do this in a way that is not rude, just weird.
 And their look is piercing and inquisitive in a way that makes you wonder if you have something wrong with what you are wearing.
 After a while, you learn to stare back and create this weird staring games on the S-Bahn.